 Department of Natural Resources and Environmental Control (DNREC) - Division of Watershed Stewardship

-Grants starting at $25,000 to Delaware local and state governments, nonprofits, watershed organizations, homeowner's and community organizations, and conservation districts located within the Chesapeake Bay watershed for water quality improvement.
+Grants starting at $5,000 to Delaware local and state governments, nonprofits, watershed organizations, homeowners' associations, community organizations, and conservation districts located within the Chesapeake Bay watershed for water quality improvement.
 Funding is intended to support the reduction of sediment and nutrient loads within Delaware’s portion of the Chesapeake Bay watershed.

 In undertaking these projects, it is the intent that surface and ground water quality throughout the State of Delaware’s Chesapeake Bay watershed is measurably improved and that citizen education and actions regarding the waters of the State are benefited.
-The available funding should be used to assist with implementation of BMP projects identified in Delaware’s Chesapeake Bay Phase II Watershed Implementation Plan (WIP) or watershed Pollution Control Strategies (PCSs).
+The available funding should be used to assist with implementation of BMP projects identified in Delaware’s Chesapeake Bay Phase II Watershed Implementation Plan (WIP) or Appendix A.

 It is desired to fund project/program implementation with a priority for projects that promote community involvement, leverage additional resources, further education and outreach, demonstrate innovative science, policy, and technology, and provide a project/program approach that is both measurable and transferable in water quality improvements.

-The proposal should be designed to demonstrate water quality improvements to local impaired waters on developed and non-developed landscapes with traditional and/or innovative, yet sustainable and cost-effective approaches.
+The proposal should be designed to demonstrate water quality improvements to local impaired waters, or targeted areas as identified in Appendix B, on developed and non-developed landscapes with traditional and/or innovative, yet sustainable and cost-effective approaches.
 In addition, these projects should lead to ways of approaching nonpoint source load reductions, while also contributing knowledge of cost effective, sustainable new ways of doing business.

 Examples of possible uses of this funding by local entities for reducing nutrient and sediment loads that would also support Delaware’s Chesapeake Bay Phase II Watershed Implementation Plan (WIP) implementation are below:

-- Local implementation of priority, structural agricultural, urban/suburban, and/or resource BMPs identified in Delaware’s Phase II WIP or PCSs.
+- Local implementation of priority, structural agricultural, and/or resource BMPs identified in Delaware’s Phase II WIP or Appendix A.

 Programs and projects selected will demonstrate innovative and/or environmentally beneficial and sustainable methods, techniques, and/or practices for water quality improvements with cost effective and measurable results.